Celebrating and promoting our distinctive mission

-Catholic Education Week is held in Week 3 of Term 3 each year.
-It is an opportunity for all Catholic schools to celebrate and promote their distinctive mission and ethos.
+Celebrated annually in Week 3 of Term 3, Catholic Education Week is an opportunity for all Catholic schools in Queensland to celebrate and promote their distinctive mission and ethos.

 Catholic education strives to make a difference in the lives of those in our schools and in the wider community by challenging young people to live out the message of Jesus and to reach their full potential as compassionate, contributing, life-giving members of society.